 8. Pinterest // Vision Board

-One thing I do for a very easy pick-me-up before going to sleep some nights, is going through a vision board I've created on Pinterest.
+One thing I do for a very easy pick-me-up before going to sleep some nights is going through a vision board I've created on Pinterest.
 I LOVE Pinterest for all of the beautiful, amazing quotes and images.

-Sometimes I'll scroll through new content and just pin it to my board, and other nights I'll simply scroll through my vision board.
+Sometimes I'll scroll through new content and just pin it to my board and other nights I'll simply scroll through my vision board.

-When I was in that scary place a few years ago and was at financial rock-bottom, I would go through my quotes on Pinterest most nights to get me out of that scared-feeling place and just fill myself up with only positive things.
+When I was in that scary place a few years ago and was at rock-bottom, I would go through my quotes on Pinterest most nights to get me out of that bad feeling place.

 So simple and yet so powerful.